smittytone/ASCII/README.md

 # ASCII 1.3.0 #

-ASCII is a simple macOS tool that can be used to design and generate 8x8 glyphs for monochrome LED matrix displays.
+ASCII is a simple macOS tool that can be used to design and generate 8x8 glyphs for monochrome and bi-colour LED matrix displays.

 For more information on using ASCII &mdash; and a binary download &mdash; please see [this page](https://smittytone.net/ascii/index.html).